Wamy-Dev/Mazi/README.md

 # Mazi
 A discord bot to watch plex with your friends easily and through discord.
 The first ever Movie Night Discord Bot.

-***As of now, Mazi requires users to be friends, and to have libraries shared.
-If this message is here, then it is still in effect.
-This will be changed soon (hopefully) and if this message is no longer here, then the problem is fixed.***
 <div align="center">
   <img src="/assets/mazilogodark.png#gh-light-mode-only" height="200">
   <img src="/assets/mazilogolight.png#gh-dark-mode-only" height="200">